Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Abstract

 \section{Abstract}

-Stop-and-go traffic waves, as a major form of freeway traffic congestion, cause severe and long-lasting adverse effects, including reduced traffic efficiency, increased driving risks, and higher vehicle emissions.
-Amongst the freeway traffic management strategies, jam-absorption driving (JAD), in which a dedicated vehicle performs ``slow-in" and ``fast-out" maneuvers before being captured by a stop-and-go wave, has been proposed as a potential method for preventing the propagation of such waves.
-However, most existing JAD strategies remain impractical mainly due to the lack of discussion regarding implementation vehicles and operational conditions.
-Inspired by real-world observations of police-car swerving behavior, this paper first introduces a Single-Vehicle Double-Detector Jam-Absorption Driving (SD-JAD) problem, and then proposes a practical JAD strategy that transforms such behavior into a JAD strategy capable of suppressing the propagation of an isolated stop-and-go wave.
-Five key parameters that significantly affect the proposed strategy, namely, JAD speed, inflow traffic speed, wave width, wave speed, and in-wave speed, are identified and systematically analyzed.
-Using a SUMO-based simulation as an illustrative example, we further demonstrate how these parameters can be measured in practice with two stationary roadside traffic detectors available.
-The results show that the proposed JAD strategy successfully suppresses the propagation of a stop-and-go wave, particularly with no secondary waves triggered.
-This paper is expected to take a significant step toward making JAD practical, advancing it from a theoretical concept to a feasible and implementable strategy.
-To promote reproducibility in the transportation domain, we have also open-sourced all the code on our GitHub repository (\url{https://github.com/gotrafficgo}).
+Stop-and-go traffic waves, a major form of freeway congestion, impose severe and persistent adverse impacts, including reduced traffic efficiency, increased safety risks, and elevated vehicle emissions.
+Among various freeway traffic management strategies, jam-absorption driving (JAD), in which a dedicated vehicle performs ``slow-in" and ``fast-out" maneuvers before being captured by a stop-and-go wave, has been proposed as a promising approach to suppressing the propagation of such waves.
+However, most existing JAD strategies remain impractical, primarily due to the lack of consideration of implementation vehicles and operational conditions.
+Inspired by real-world observations of police-car swerving behavior, this paper first introduces the Single-Vehicle Double-Detector Jam-Absorption Driving (SD-JAD) problem and then proposes a practical JAD strategy based on a definition of the JAD Triangle, transforming such behavior into a traffic control strategy capable of suppressing the propagation of an isolated stop-and-go wave.
+Five key parameters that significantly affect the proposed strategy, namely JAD speed, inflow traffic speed, wave width, wave speed, and in-wave speed, are identified and systematically analyzed.
+Using a SUMO-based simulation as an illustrative example, we further demonstrate how these parameters can be measured in practice using only two stationary roadside traffic detectors.
+The results show that the proposed JAD strategy successfully suppresses the propagation of a stop-and-go wave without triggering secondary waves.
+This paper is expected to take a significant step toward the practical implementation of JAD, advancing it from a theoretical concept to a feasible and deployable traffic management strategy.
+To promote reproducibility in the transportation domain, we have also open-sourced all the code on our GitHub repository: \url{https://github.com/gotrafficgo/jam_absorption_driving}.